Tachytaenius/tachy-guns/readme.md

 - The reason dependency content packs exist is because their content is used by multiple content packs.
 - It is recommended to use `gui/workshop-job` to set the desired materials for production.
 - Guns use the crossbow skill.

+## Versioning

+The version for the next release is stored in the `main` branch of the GitHub repository in `raw/scripts/consts.lua` and the top of this file, which is then packaged into releases.
+The version is incremented after release for use in the next release.

+## Releasing

+As said above, the version is modified after release.
+All root content packs are packaged with their dependencies as a ready-to-install single `raw/` directory, and added to the releases page along with a copy of the repository.